Autodesk/synthesis/fission/README.md

 | `format` | Runs `prettier:fix` and `lint:fix`. **Do not use** for the same reasons as `prettier:fix`. |
 | `assetpack` | Downloads the assetpack and unzips/installs it in the correct location. |

+### Autodesk Platform Services

+To test/enable the use of Autodesk Platform Services (APS), please follow instructions for development web server (Closed Source).

 ## Core Systems
 These core systems make up the bulk of the vital technologies to make Synthesis work.
 The idea is that these systems will serve as a jumping off point for anything requiring real-time simulation.